Local Log-linear Models for Capture-Recapture

 \section{Acknowledgements}

 Stephen E. Fienberg provided expert opinion and relevant references.
-Cosma Rohilla Shalizi provided generous technical and editorial advice, and in particular suggested the use of nonparametric conditional density estimation in Section (\ref{sect:regression}).
+Cosma Rohilla Shalizi provided generous technical and editorial advice.
 William F. Eddy and Rebecca Steorts made countless contributions on style and content.
 This work was partially supported by the NSF.